imb/fctx/doc/usr/source/api_fct.rst

     an absolute floating point difference less than the *DBL_EPISLON* defined in the standard <float.h> file.

+.. cfunction:: fct_chk_eq_str(a, b)

+    Causes a test failure if *a* != *b*.
+Testing for equality is done based on first checking for NULL values, then making a case-sensitive compare.

 .. cfunction:: fct_chk_neq_dbl(a, b)

     Causes a test failure if *a* == *b*.
 Testing for inequality is done based on an absolute floating point difference that is NOT less than the *DBL_EPISLON* defined in the standard <float.h> file.

+.. cfunction:: fct_chk_neq_str(a, b)

+    Causes a test failure if *a* == *b*.
+Testing for inequality is done based on first checking for NULL, then making a case-sensitive compare.

 .. cfunction:: fct_xchk(condition, format, ...)